-Fibromuscular dysplasia is a condition that causes narrowing (stenosis) and enlargement (aneurysm) of the medium-sized arteries in the body to narrow and grow larger.
-Narrowed arteries can reduce blood flow and affect the function of your organs.
+Fibromuscular dysplasia is a condition that causes the medium-sized arteries in the body to narrow and grow larger.
+Narrowed arteries can reduce blood flow and affect how body organs work.

-Fibromuscular dysplasia appears most commonly in the arteries leading to the kidneys and brain.
-Fibromuscular dysplasia can affect other arteries, including those leading to your legs, heart, abdomen and, rarely, the arms.
-It's possible to have more than one affected artery.
+Fibromuscular dysplasia is most often seen in the arteries leading to the kidneys and brain.
+But it also can affect arteries in the legs, heart, belly area and, rarely, the arms.
+More than one artery can be involved.

-If the arteries to the kidneys are affected, common signs and symptoms include:
+If the arteries to the kidneys are affected, common symptoms include:

 - High blood pressure.

 - Problems with how the kidneys work.

 If the arteries affected supply blood to the brain, symptoms might include:

 - A pulsing feeling or ringing sound in your ears, called tinnitus.